lonelyneutrin0/Protein-Structure-Prediction/README.md

 ## v1.5
 Access to high performance computing allows for parallel annealing runs.
 The annealer was run 10 times independently for artificial proteins [`ml=10000`].
+### LAMMPS Dump Files
+From now on, conformation data will be stored in LAMMPS (Large Scale Atomic/Molecular Massively Parallel Simulator) DUMP files.
+This allows conformation visualization in softwares like OVITO.

 # Genetic Annealing
 The implemented hybrid optimization algorithm aims to maximize the efficiency of the simulated annealing algorithm by patching some of its limitations, namely the high time cost.